 Polycythemia vera (PV) is a rare but manageable blood cancer.
 About 2 out of every 100,000 people are diagnosed with it.
 It’s most common in people over the age of 60, although people of any age can be affected.

-A hematologist is a physician specializing in blood diseases and disorders.
-While any hematologist will be able to help you with your PV, it’s a good idea to ask if they’ve ever treated anyone else with the disease.
+A hematologist is a doctor specializing in blood diseases and disorders.
+Any hematologist may be able to help you with your PV.
+But it’s a good idea to ask if they’ve treated anyone else with this particular disease.

-Here are some questions related to treatment that you may want to consider asking your hematologist:
+Here are some questions about your particular disease and treatment plan that you may want to ask: